 It only took about thirty seconds to scale the wall and be standing on top of it, in the rim where the guards patrolled.
 Immediately after I was on my feet one of the distant guards started spotted me and started running.
 "You there halt!"
 It was Nemesis's voice.

-Drat!
-He would certainly kill me.
-I beckoned down the wall for Gabriel and Nayomi to send me the chain.
-They caught on to my thinking: if we waited until they were up here to start climbing down the other side, Nemesis would catch us.
-They both let go and dropped to the ground, then started telekineting the end of the chain toward me.
+I beckoned down the wall for them to send me the chain.
+They caught on to my thinking and both let go and dropped to the ground, then started telekineting the end of the chain toward me.
 I pitched in.
 Nemesis was still several yards away.
 Just maybe...

 I grabbed the end of the chain and threw it down the other side, then vaulted over just as Nemesis got within range, his sword drawn.
 I shimmied down out of his range just in time as he swung, coming within an inch of my head.